28 Oct 2014

 1. Latest Developments

-After expanding by 2.9% in 2013, Hong Kong’s economy recorded a real growth of 2.5% in the first quarter of 2014, compared with the same period a year ago.
-Domestic demand remained steady.
-In the first quarter of 2014, private consumption expenditure grew by 2% year-on-year, backed by the favourable job and income conditions.
-Investment rose moderately at 3% year-on-year, supported by the rebound of building and construction activities.
-While total exports of goods grew only by 0.5%, exports of services attained robust growth of 3.1% to provide an important impetus to the economy.
+After expanding by 2.9% in 2013, Hong Kong’s economy recorded a real growth of 2.2% in the first half of 2014, compared with the same period a year ago.
+Domestic demand saw some slowdown in growth.
+In the first half of 2014, growth in private consumption expenditure weakened to 1.4% year-on-year.
+Investment expenditure, including machinery and equipment acquisition, dropped 1.5% year-on-year from a high base.
+On the external front, total exports of goods and services saw only mild year-on-year growth of 1.4% and 0.5% respectively.
 Looking ahead, domestic demand is expected to remain on a moderate recovery path for the second half of 2014 while Hong Kong’s export prospects should turn more positive.
-For 2014 as a whole, the government maintained its forecast on Hong Kong’s economic growth at 3-4% in the latest round of review in May.
+For 2014 as a whole, the government revised downwards its forecast on Hong Kong’s economic growth to 2-3% in the latest round of review in August.

 The four pillar economic sectors of Hong Kong are: trading and logistics (24.6% of GDP in terms of value-added in 2012), tourism (4.7%), financial services (15.9%), and professional services and other producer services (12.8%).
 On the other hand, the six industries which Hong Kong has clear advantages for further development are cultural and creative, medical services, education services, innovation and technology, testing and certification services and environmental industries, which together accounted for 8.7% of GDP in terms of value-added in 2012.